nalnatsheh/iit-ece588/docs/tut/README.md

 A[:] = np.random.randint(0, 100, size=(100, 150), dtype=np.int16)
 B[:] = np.random.randint(0, 100, size=(150, 200), dtype=np.int16)
 ```
-A random seed is set for reproducibility.
+the random seed is set for reproducibility
-Matrices A and B are filled with random integers between 0 and 255.
+Matrices A and B are initaited with random integers between 0 and 255

 6. **Syncing Data to the FPGA**
 ```